20% of Proceeds for Variety Gummy Packs go to LGBTQ+

 Understanding CBD Product Label Lingo: CBD 101

-If someone has suggested that you try CBD for sleep, everyday aches, or as a mood-booster, then you want to know what products will work best for you.
+If someone has suggested that you try CBD for relaxation, everyday aches, or as a mood-booster during stress, then you want to know what products will work best for you.
 CBD stands for cannabidiol, a naturally occurring chemical component in cannabis plants.
 CBD is now a popular addition to your wellness regimen, but the information can definitely be overwhelming!

 We're here to make things simple.
-Let's break down some CBD product jargon so you can better understand what it all means.
+Let's break down some CBD terminology so you can better understand what it all means.
 Then, if you decide to try out CBD products, you'll be better equipped to pick which one is right for your specific needs.

 What are terpenes?